-An echocardiogram is a common diagnostic procedure that uses ultrasound waves – typically from a held-held wand known as a transducer – to produce images of the heart while it is beating.
+An echocardiogram is a common diagnostic procedure in Singapore that uses ultrasound waves – typically from a held-held wand known as a transducer – to produce images of the heart while it is beating.
 There are several types of echocardiograms available, and the images produced can either be in black-and-white or in colour.

 Echocardiograms are a useful tool for diagnosing various heart disorders and can help doctors determine the best course of treatment for any issues discovered during this procedure.
 An echocardiogram is generally used to measure the size and function of the heart’s chambers, study the heart valves and their movements, as well as assess both heart muscle contraction and blood flow.